serena0012/alx-low_level_programming/0x0C-more_malloc_free/README.md

-A function  that  reallocates a memory block using malloc and free
+A function  that multiplies two positive numbers.